ltrii/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+Describe "describes" what the contained testing suite will be going over.

+It is for the individual tests held within the describe that tell the user which action is being tested, in which way, and if it passed.

 1. What is the point of `Test Driven Development`?
 What do you think about this approach?

+To assure that functionality works appropriately and when issues do arise, redundancies within testing make them easy to find.
+By building an application with testing from the group up we can see where errors arrive, how they manifest, and most importantly: how to fix them.

 1. Mention three types of automated tests.

+User Interface - Using the react-testing-library to make sure our React components render the correct information depending on the set up we provide.

+API testing - Tests a server API and it's respective CRUD operations.

+Unit Testing - Tests "units", or functions, to give a more direct idea of if a piece of code works adequately.
+Tested with Jest

 ## Project Set Up